Public Speaking Tips: How to Craft an Engaging and Memorable Speech

 Attention Is Earned, Not Given

-The most effective speakers understand that attention must be earned continuously.
-You capture attention through clarity, storytelling, and audience-centered content.
+The most effective speakers know attention has to be earned continuously.
+You win attention through clarity, storytelling and content built around the audience rather than yourself.

 Build Anticipation to Keep Your Audience Hooked